SriramAalapati/diary/README.md

-This is the diary everybody wish to have.
+This is the diary everybody wish to have.Share your feeling/thoughts/things and much more with whom you think they deserve

 The layout, designs, features are yet to come